What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

-REX Real Estate is a discount real estate brokerage that claims it can save home sellers up to 50% on realtor commission.
-However, REX’s assurance of savings is misleading — and its approach is EXTREMELY risky.
-As the REX Real Estate reviews we’ll cover illustrate, most sellers will find better value with other discount services.
+REX Real Estate is a discount real estate brokerage that claims it can save home sellers up to 50% on realtor commissions.

-For example, our friends at Clever Real Estate offer a 1% listing fee (or a flat $3,000 fee for homes under $350,000), nationwide service, and an agent-matching process that connects you with the top realtors in your area.
-Learn more now.
+For example, we offer a 1.5% listing fee, nationwide service, and an agent-matching process that connects you with the top realtors in your area.
+Learn how to start saving today!

-- REX aims to bypass the MLS and connect home sellers with buyers who haven’t hired a realtor
+• REX Real Estate aims to bypass the MLS and connect home sellers with buyers who haven't hired a realtor

 What Is REX Real Estate?

-REX Real Estate’s business model attempts to help home sellers save on realtor commission by cutting the buyer’s agent out of the equation.
+REX Real Estate's business model attempts to help home sellers save on realtor commissions by cutting the buyer's agent out of the equation.

 In a typical home sale, the seller offers 5-6% of the home’s sale price in total commission fees.
 The seller’s agent and buyer’s agent split these fees, each earning 2.5-3%.